 Our law firm is looking to bring a Depo-Provera lawsuit for women who received at least two injections of the Depo-Provera birth control shot and was subsequently diagnosed with a meningioma (or other type of brain tumor).
 These are our firm’s minimum eligibility criteria.
 We talk about our thinking on this eligibility criteria in our October 11 update above.

-Individuals who used the Depo-Provera birth control shot for longer time periods will have much stronger Depo shot lawsuits than those who only used it a few times.
+Women who used the Depo-Provera birth control shot for longer periods will likely have stronger claims than those who used it only a few times.
 There is a dose-response relationship.
-But the belief is that twice is enough to have a viable claim.
+But it is believed that receiving the shot at least twice is sufficient to establish a viable claim.

 Why Pfizer May Face Significant Liability in Depo-Provera Lawsuits